Why proper optimist sail trim is essential for performance?

 While I couldn’t find photos of this adjustment,

-too tight for the wind strength.
+too tight for the wind strength (or too loose :) )

 Summary